Objections & refusals

 Better next step

-Test whether the issue is a technical objection or a sign the brand itself is too weak or conflicted.
+Test whether the issue is a technical objection or a sign the brand itself is too weak or conflicted to pursue.

 02

-The objection looks serious and the brand is still early
+The objection looks serious and the brand hasn’t launched yet

 Why it matters